fvwmorg/fvwmorg.github.io/Wiki/Irc/ICCCM2-EWMH/index.md

 ---
-layout : wiki
+layout: wiki
-title : Applications
+title: Applications
-type : irc
+type: irc
-description : |
+description: |
   Here is a conversation that describes the ICCCM, EWMH and how some applications just don't play nicely.